 The school complies fully with the Equality Act 2010 and the School Admissions Code 2012 in relation to the arrangements for the admission of disabled students.
 Where the school is oversubscribed, all children are admitted in accordance with the published oversubscription criteria.
-Where a child is disabled the school will make reasonable adjustments and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage compared to other students.
+Where a child is disabled, the school will make reasonable adjustments and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage compared to other students.

-Please Contact Lindsey Foden on 0161 549 7300 or email enquires@priestnallschool.org.uk to discuss mid-year transfers or general admissions.
+Please Contact email enquires@priestnallschool.org.uk to discuss mid-year transfers or general admissions.